 One local partner, Ecclesia Church, donated a 50,000-square-foot warehouse for World Vision to use as a central distribution hub through most of 2018.
 This allows us to pre-position and distribute emergency supplies more quickly and efficiently.
 And, as families begin repairing and rebuilding their homes, our stock of building materials on-site allows people to come and shop for what they need.

-- Give: Help us continue the flow of emergency supplies by donating to World Vision’s relief fund.
-You will directly affect our efforts to care for families in great need after this catastrophe.
+- Give: Help us continue the flow of emergency supplies to disasters like Hurricane Harvey by donating to World Vision’s disaster relief fund.

 - Pray: Join us in praying for people affected by the storm: Almighty Father, we ask for Your mercy on people affected by Hurricane Harvey.
 Bring adequate resources to families trying to rebuild and provide support to those struggling physically, emotionally, and spiritually.